 The most important thing you can do if you have shared custody in Durham is to be patient with your children as you navigate through quarantine together.
 Expect that there will be meltdowns from your little ones and silent treatment or anger from your teenagers.
 Everyone has been thrown from their normal routine (which may include being away from one of their parents), so try to be a little more patient right now.

-Durham divorce attorney, Kevin E. Jones can help you navigate the divorce process and other legal matters in an ethical and proper manner.
-Don’t let your health, finances and overall well being suffer because you’re unaware of your legal rights.
-Contact Kevin E Jones before making any final decisions.
+Contact our Durham divorce lawyer if you need help with the overall divorce proceedings during this difficult time.
+Kevin E. Jones, can help you if you find yourself facing a divorce.
+He can also help with a DUI citation, injury and other legal matters in an ethical and proper manner.
+Don’t let your health, finances and overall well-being suffer because you’re unaware of your legal rights. our office before making any final decisions.
 Things happen and many people go without the proper representation when they need it most.
 Don’t be just another number.